s0mwhere/traveling_sale_man_problem/README.md

 ## 🧠 Solution Approach

-This project solves the TSP using a **multi-stage hybrid algorithm** that combines shortest-path search, approximation, and local optimization.
+This project solves the TSP using a **multi-stage hybrid algorithm** that combines shortest-path search, approximation, and local optimization(optional).

 ### 1. Initial Graph Construction
 - Construct a weighted graph with numbered nodes